meltano/meltano/README.md

 > Notes: All images are available in the GitLab's registry: `registry.gitlab.com`

   - `meltano/meltano`: Contains the API, CLI, and Meltano Analyze.
 This image should be deployed as Meltano Analyze.
-  - `meltano/meltano/singer_runner`: Contains the CLI, and all curated taps/targets pre-installed.
+  - `meltano/meltano/runner`: Contains the CLI and extra runner specific binaries.
 This image should be used on the CI runner.
+  - `meltano/meltano/singer_runner`: **DEPRECATED: Use `meltano/meltano/runner` instead** Contains the CLI, and all curated taps/targets pre-installed.

 > Notes: These images are base images used as the basis of other images.

+  - `meltano/meltano/cli`: Contains the meltano cli
   - `meltano/meltano/base`: Contains the requirements for `meltano/meltano`
-  - `meltano/meltano/runner`: Contains the requirements for `meltano/meltano/singer_runner`

 ## Best practices